My research interests are in the area of animal behaviour and welfare.

 I also have interests in the influence of early experience and social behaviour (including mother-offspring relations, early husbandry procedures, and 'abnormal behaviours' such as tail-biting in pigs) on behavioural development, an individual's ability to cope with challenge, and animal welfare.

-BBSRC: The defence cascade as an indicator of animal welfare in the lab and field (PI: Mike Mendl; Co-Is: Neill Campbell (Computer Science), Bill Browne (Vet Science), Emma Robinson (Physiology & Pharmacology); Postdocs: Poppy Statham, Sion Hannuna; Technician: Beth Loftus).
-We are developing an automated computer vision approach to measuring rapid defenisve movements as indicators of affect and welfare in pigs
+BBSRC: The defence cascade as an indicator of animal welfare in the lab and field (PI: Mike Mendl; Co-Is: Neill Campbell (Computer Science), Bill Browne (Centre for Multilevel Modelling), Emma Robinson (Physiology & Pharmacology), Liz Paul; Named researchers: Poppy Statham, Sion Hannuna; Technician: Beth Loftus).
+We are developing an automated computer vision approach to measuring rapid defensive movements as indicators of affect and welfare in pigs.

 Further information about Professor Michael Mendl can be found here.